How to Keep Your Pipes From Freezing

 What happens if my pipes freeze?

-Once the temperature starts dropping outside, you should take measures inside to keep your pipes warm and water running.
-Frozen pipes often burst leaving you with messy cleanup and costly repairs.
-Here are a few steps to take to keep your pipes warm and running properly:
+Once the temps start to drop, you need to take measures to keep the pipes warm and the water running.
+Frozen pipes often burst, leaving you with a messy cleanup and a repair bill.
+Follow our tips to keep your pipes warm and running properly.

-- If your water supply lines are located in the garage, keep your garage door closed.
+- If your water supply lines are located in the garage, make sure you keep your garage door closed.

 - Open kitchen and bathroom cabinet doors to allow warmer air to circulate around the plumbing under your cabinets.

-- As tempting as it is to turn your heat off while at work, keep your thermostat set to the same temperature both day and night.
+- Keep your thermostat set to the same temperature both day and night.

 - Add insulation to attics, basements, and crawl spaces.
-Insulation will keep warmer temperatures in those areas.
+Insulation will help trap warmer temperatures in those areas.